-As the dear friend and mother-in-law to Angela Taylor Hylland, My Castle Heart’s founder, Sue inspired Angela to embrace the unknown, pursue one’s creative bliss, empower one’s self, and live the carpe diem way.
+As the dear friend and mother-in-law to Angela Taylor Hylland, My Castle Heart’s founder, Sue inspired Angela to embrace the unknown, pursue one’s creative bliss, empower one’s self, and live a carpe diem life.

 Born on August 22, 1946, in Mason City, Iowa, Sue was the daughter of Herschel Ralph Drury and Ruth Shirley McQuatters.
 She graduated from Northwood High School in 1964 and attended Drake University, majoring in drama.